Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Method

 \subsection{Generating SL Descriptions via MLLM}

-Based on the analysis in Sec.~\ref{sec:preliminary}, we utilize an image-based MLLM with a prompt $p$ to generate a set of SL descriptions $d_i = \{d_{i,t}\}_{t=1}^T$ for the $i$-th sign language video ${SV}_i\in\mathbb{R}^{T \times H \times W}$, as described in Fig.~\ref{fig:overall}.
-In this context, the total number of sign language videos is $N$, the height and width of the frames are $H$ and $W$, respectively.
+Based on the analysis in Sec.~\ref{sec:preliminary}, we utilize an image-based MLLM with a prompt $p$ to generate a set of SL descriptions $d_j = \{d_{j,t}\}_{t=1}^T$ for the $j$-th SL video ${SV}_j\in\mathbb{R}^{T \times H \times W}$, as described in Fig.~\ref{fig:overall}.
+In this context, the total number of SL videos is $N$, the height and width of the frames are $H$ and $W$, respectively.
 The total number of frames is $T$.
-However, we observe that the MLLM has limitations in accurately capturing the facial expressions of signers, often producing fragmented descriptions of lip shapes, such as ``smiling,” or incorrectly depicting closed eyes as ``open eyes.”
-This reveals that although SL descriptions capture SL components, they are sometimes inaccurate and lack detail.